 OINP French-Speaking Skilled Worker Stream: A Path for Colombian Professionals

-Minimum Requirements for the Stream
+Historical Requirements for the Former Stream

 1. Express Entry profile active in the pool: You must have a valid, active Express Entry profile.
 You must be eligible under one of the three federal programs: Federal Skilled Worker Program (FSWP), Canadian Experience Class (CEC), or Federal Skilled Trades Program (FSTP).
 For most Colombian applicants applying from Colombia without Canadian work experience, this means qualifying under FSWP.